CenturyLinkCloud/PublicKB/ElasticBox/parameterizing-boxes-with-variables.md

 **Variable Visibility**

-A few settings such as Public, Private, and Internal determine variable privacy.
+A few settings such as **Public**, **Private**, and **Internal** determine variable privacy.
 Variables have public visibility if you don’t set anything.

 **Public:**

-Allows customizing values at deploy time.
+* Allows customizing values at deploy time.
-Allows parent boxes and bindings to see and access values.
+* Allows parent boxes and bindings to see and access values.

 **Private:**